angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 as the addition of :card[Thoughtseize] as another angle of disruption makes them very hard to face.

-Stiflenough has recently resurfaced with the printings of :card[Dress Down] and then :card[Doorkeeper Thrull].
-Like Delver variants, the tempo element combined with a fast clock makes it a difficult matchup to navigate, except they also sport a full playset of :card[Stifle] in addition to maindeck copies of :card[Dress Down].
+Stiflenough has recently resurfaced with the printings of :card[Dress Down], :card[Doorkeeper Thrull], and then :card[Consign to Memory].
+Like Delver variants, the tempo element combined with a fast clock makes it a difficult matchup to navigate, except they also sport a full playset of :card[Stifle] in addition to maindeck copies of :card[Dress Down] and :card[Consign to Memory].

 ## What is a good meta to play Doomsday in?